+It makes perfect sense that Canada, with its wide array of outdoor activities like hiking, boating, camping, and fishing would be popular to visit in the summer.
 In addition to guests from around the globe, Canadians themselves take to their cars or hop on planes and trains to take a vacation on home turf while their kids are out of school for the summer.

 For the most part, Canada in August is warm or hot and maybe humid depending on where you are.
 The more north you go, the less warm it is, but the vast majority of Canada's most popular destinations are in the southern part of the country, so chances are where you're going, you'll have warm, summery conditions.
 Evenings can still be cool, though, so as is always the case when coming to Canada, bring layers so you can adapt to ever-changing temperatures and climates.

 Lots of festivals are going on in August, especially outdoor music and other cultural festivals.
 Just check the tourism website for any city or town you plan to visit and there will be something going on.

 In 2017, in celebration of Canada's 150th birthday, Parks Canada is opening up its national parks, heritage sites, and marine conservation areas for free.